 [Eng] What is Anti-microbial?

 The word anti-microbial was derived from the Greek words; anti (against), mikros (little), and bios (life) and it refers to all components that act against microbes.
-Anti-microbial technology aids in minimising the presence of all microbial organisms such as bacteria, viruses, fungi, and protozoa that can be classified into 4 sub-groups which are:
+Anti-microbial technology aids in minimizing the presence of all microbial organisms such as bacteria, viruses, fungi, and protozoa that can be classified into 4 sub-groups which are:

 Silver has the ability to penetrate cell walls of microorganisms when they are being exposed to silver.
 This process causes cells to change its membrane structure, interaction with thiol groups, proteins, and DNA, interfere with DNA replication, as well as inhibit cellular functions which result in cell death.
 This mechanism of actions elucidate how silver has the potential to act as anti-microbial agent.